MLA Bibliography Fellowships

 In 2003, the Executive Council approved a request by the Advisory Committee on the MLA International Bibliography for the creation of MLA Bibliography fellowships.
 These fellowships recognize the efforts of scholars who index materials on behalf of the MLA International Bibliography.

-Applications for the 2013 field bibliography fellowships are due 1 April 2013.
+Applications for the 2014 field bibliography fellowships are due by 1 April 2014.

 The basic criteria for application are

 Please submit a letter of request, including qualifications and reasons for applying for the fellowship, and a current résumé or CV.
 Materials may be sent to Helen Slavin, MLA International Bibliography, 26 Broadway, 3rd floor, New York, NY 10004-1789 (email@example.com).

 - MLA membership

 - Master's degree or PhD in a relevant field